 “He took a deep breath of air.
 Once again he caught a strangeness on the wind, neither pleasant nor unpleasant, neither odor nor perfume—just strange, and curiously exciting.
 “Superintendent, what’s that smell?
 Casey noticed it too, the moment Sven opened the door.”
 Armstrong hesitated.
 Then he smiled.
 “That’s Hong Kong’s very own, Mr. Bartlett.
 It’s money.”

 Noble House is the sequel to Tai-Pan.
-It’s now 1963 and the trading house that Dirk Struan built still exists.
-And one of Struan’s descendants is still the Tai-Pan of Noble House and he is still the most powerful and wealthiest tai-pan in Hong Kong.
+It’s now 1963, and Hong Kong has transformed into the business center of Asia.
+The trading house that Dirk Struan built still stands — and one of his descendants is still the most powerful Tai-Pan in the city.

 19. Love in a Fallen City